amariwan/amariwan/README.md

 -----------

+This is an open chess tournament where ANYONE can play.
+That's the fun part.
+It's your turn to play!
+Move a black piece.

 <!-- BEGIN CHESS BOARD -->
 |   | A | B | C | D | E | F | G | H |   |